hellerve/ptolemy/README.md

 It is written well enough to incentivize me to keep reading, though, so all is well.

+* [Symmetric Cryptography in Javascript](http://bitwiseshiftleft.github.io/sjcl/acsac.pdf) by **Emily Stark et al.** (2009)

+Interesting read, even if it's a little outdated.
+I would love to see an up-to-date version, especially because the benchmakrs where so browser-focused.
+A lot has changed since 2009 in browser performance.

 ## Recreational

 ### Papers